antaldaniel/old_music_dataobservatory_eu/content/usecase/horizon/index.md

 # Date this page was created.
 date = 2020-10-14T10:00:00
+lastmod = 2021-11-08T11:00:00

 # Project summary to display on homepage.
-summary = "Our open collaboration platform is looking for partners for the Horizon Europe call Towards a competitive, fair and sustainable European music ecosystem."
+summary = "Our open collaboration platform is looking for partners for the Horizon Europe call Towards a competitive, fair and sustainable European music ecosystem.
+According to our calculations, joining the Horizon Europe call with our Digital Music Observatory would alone fulfil most of the expectation set out in the Feasibility Study For The Establishment Of A European Music Observatory."

 # Tags: can be used for filtering projects.
-tags = ["listen-local", "ai", "recommendations"]
+tags = ["Digital Music Observatory", "music", "European Union"]

 # Optional external URL for project (replaces project detail page).
 external_link = ""